New Patient Registration

 New patients staying more than 3 months - an NHS registration form (GMS1) needs to be completed.
 This can be downloaded below or is available from reception.
 You will need to provide the following information:

 - Current address and previous address

 - Name and address of your previous doctor

 - Proof of ID and residential address

-The registration forms can be downloaded below but once completed should be brought to the surgery by the person registering, together with proof of ID and residential address.
+The NHS registration form (GMS1) can be downloaded below but once completed should be brought to the surgery by the person registering, together with proof of ID and residential address.
 Please visit the surgery after 10.30am as reception staff are unable to process new registrations during peak times.

 In all cases, at least 1 week should be left between registering and making an initial appointment to ensure that records are available to the GP at the time of your appointment.
 An exception will be made if an urgent appointment is required.

 New Patient Registration GMS1 form

 All our patients have a named GP who will have overall responsibility for the care and support that we provide to them.
 You should contact the practice if you wish to know who your named GP is.
 This does not prevent you from seeing any GP in the practice as you normally do.